Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Task Selection

-We evaluate whether adversarial suffixes learned for a specific (user task, injection task) pair can transfer to different task combinations, including tasks from entirely different AgentDojo suites.
-This experiment tests whether the attack policy learns generalizable exploitation strategies or overfits to the particular task semantics.

-We select suffixes from the banking suite (user task 2, injection task 4), a configuration where all evaluated models have at least one successful attack suffix.
-For each model, we take its successful suffix and evaluate it on 8 held-out task pairs spanning all four AgentDojo suites: 2 randomly selected pairs from each of banking, slack, travel, and workspace.
-Table~\ref{tab:cross_task_pairs} lists the specific transfer targets.
+\paragraph{Cross-Task Transfer Tasks (\Cref{tab:rlhammer_crosstask}).} We evaluate whether attack strings or policies trained on a small set of source pairs transfer to different task combinations, including tasks from entirely different AgentDojo suites.
+This experiment tests whether the attack policy learns generalizable exploitation strategies or overfits to specific task semantics.
+Both methods are evaluated on the same 8 held-out (user task, injection task) pairs spanning all four AgentDojo suites: 2 randomly selected pairs from each of banking, slack, travel, and workspace. \Cref{tab:cross_task_pairs} lists the targets.

-This evaluation is particularly challenging: the suffixes must generalize not only to new user tasks but also to different injection goals (e.g., from injection task 4 to injection tasks 1, 2, 3, or 5) and to entirely different application domains (e.g., from banking to travel or workspace environments).
-Success in this setting would indicate that the learned attack patterns exploit fundamental vulnerabilities in how agents process injected content, rather than task-specific quirks.
+This evaluation is particularly demanding: the attack must generalize not only to new user tasks but also to different injection goals (from the source injection task to injection tasks 1, 2, 3, 4, or 5) and to entirely different application domains (from banking to slack, travel, or workspace).

+\paragraph{Source Pair Selection for \method.} \method's transfer strings are obtained from five source (user task, injection task) pairs on the banking suite, selected by highest per-run ASR so that transfer starts from a successful attack. \Cref{tab:autoinject_source_pairs} lists these source pairs and their training-time ASR.

+\paragraph{Sampling Protocol and Asymmetry between Methods.} Each method is summarized by the same per-run statistic: the mean security score (ASR) and utility score over the 8 cross-task evaluation pairs.
+The two methods differ in what constitutes a single ``run'' and in how variation is captured.

+For \method, a run consists of one source pair and one seed.
+The trained suffix is task-agnostic: the same suffix is appended to all 8 evaluation pairs.
+Each cell in \Cref{tab:rlhammer_crosstask} aggregates $5 \text{ source pairs} \times 3 \text{ seeds} = 15$ run-level values, capturing variance across both source choice and seed.

+For RL-Hammer, a run consists of one seed.
+RL-Hammer's policy is task-conditioned: it generates one attack prompt per evaluation pair (8 prompts per run) by conditioning on the pair's tool-knowledge context.
+Each cell in \Cref{tab:rlhammer_crosstask} aggregates 3 run-level values across seeds.

+The reported mean and standard deviation per cell reflect this aggregation.
+The reduced sample size for RL-Hammer is a consequence of using its policy as published; we did not vary the source-task split because RL-Hammer's training procedure does not produce a per-source-pair attack artifact in the way \method's per-run optimization does.
+Significance tests in the main text use the Mann-Whitney U test on the run-level values, which does not require equal sample sizes.